pmpontes/OCR-Medical-Records/README.md

 ### Usage

-* Run the server;
-* Select an image.
-This image must be at the location specified in MedicalRecordsOCR.FILES_LOCATION.
+The user must run the server, access the Medical Records OCR web page and select a file corresponding to a child's growth table previously scanned.
+This image must be at the location specified in MedicalRecordsOCR.FILES\_LOCATION and be either a .PNG, .JPG or PDF.

+Upon receiving the request, the application proceeds to analyze the image selected.
+When this process finishes, the data generated will then presented in a table, displayed in a new web page.

+It should be noted that, for efficiency purposes, the analysis process halts when a row is signaled as being empty, and the following rows are not processed.